Hopkins Street Improvements - February 2021

 Please see Note below for the latest on the City’s traffic control plan during construction and a link to an FAQ page with more information.
 Construction traffic is directed to use Hopkins whenever possible; however road excavations on Hopkins will require equipment to use other streets in order to access around the construction.

-- Phase 1 construction (Johnson Ave. to Scott St) continues through January.
+- Phase 1 construction (Johnson Ave. to Scott St) is expected to wrap up in March

 Proposed improvements can be found here